herrcristi/small-cpp-utils/README.md

 ...
 auto ret = jobs.wait_for(std::chrono::milliseconds(0)); // wait to finished
 ...
-jobs.wait(); // wait here for jobs to finish due to exit flag ...
+jobs.wait(); // wait here for jobs to finish, it sets the flag exit_when_done and no more items can be pushed ...
 ```